 (a) A license issued pursuant to this article may include any reasonable restrictions or conditions that the issuing authority deems warranted, including restrictions as to the time, place, manner, and circumstances under which the licensee may carry a pistol, revolver, or other firearm capable of being concealed upon the person.

 The “issuing authority” (sheriff or police chief) is the one who can place the restrictions, not the state, and the conditions must be listed on the permit itself.
 These conditions are generally intended for permits that are limited to the course and scope of business (such as taking large deposits to the bank).
 The standard application lists a litany of things one may not do while armed; things that are legal in many other states—and far too many “conditions” to be physically listed on a permit.

 Now this is California we’re dealing with.
 One could consider Borderline to be a gun-free zone based simply on the fact that it’s California so carrying concealed is difficult and unusual.
-I cannot commend on whether or not Borderline has “no guns” signs posted or if security wands individuals; I have not been there in over 15 years and I am not waking people up to ask them.
+I cannot commend on whether or not Borderline has “no guns” signs posted or if security wands individuals.
 Thousand Oaks and the country music/line dancing crowd there isn’t the type to get into ghetto-style nightclub shootings.
 Even if it is posted, California “no guns” signs have no force of law.